watermint/sharinbai/README.md

    Please enter the industry for the folder structure:
    ```

+   Please enter your desired industry.
+You may enter a general industry such as “Construction,” or a more specific industry such as “Civil engineering contractor specializing in tunnel construction.”

 2. **Role** - Optional contextual information
    ```
-   Please enter a specific role within the industry (optional, press Enter to skip):
+   Please enter the business role for which the folder structure is intended:
    ```

+   Please enter your desired role.
+You may enter a general roles such as "Sales" or "Legal,", or a more specific role such as "Project Manager of Highway tunnel project".

 3. **Language** - Will show supported languages and prompt for choice
    ```
    Supported languages:
+   1. de
-     en
+   2. en
-     en-GB
+   3. en-GB
-     ja
-     ko
-     zh
-     zh-TW
-     de
-     es
+   4. es
-     fr
+   5. fr
-     it
+   6. it
+   7. ja
+   8. ko
-     pt
+   9. pt
-     vi
+   10. vi
-   Please enter the language for the folder structure (default: en):
+   11. zh
+   12. zh-TW
+   Please select a language (enter language code or number from the list):
    ```

    > **Note:** While Sharinbai supports the languages listed above, the actual content generation depends on the LLM model's language capabilities.
 Not all models support all languages equally well.
 For best results with non-English languages, consider using larger models like `gemma3:12b` or models specifically trained for multilingual support.